 Austin is often looked to as one of America’s rising cities.
 It’s become a destination for a younger population seeking great food, a vibrant music scene, and abundant open air.
-Austin’s food is one of its highest-selling points.
+Austin’s food is one of its best selling points.
 It’s long been a haven for expertly smoked BBQ and delicious Tex-Mex fare.
-But, enterprising entrepreneurs have taken the city’s love of meat and expanded it to include some fantastic ramen, pizza, and burgers.
+But enterprising entrepreneurs have taken the city’s love of meat and expanded it to include some fantastic ramen, pizza, and burgers.
 A burgeoning food scene goes hand in hand with stellar beer.
 And Austin is in no short supply.
-In fact, some of the best breweries in Austin, Texas also sport standout kitchens.
+In fact, some of the best breweries in Austin, TX, also sport standout kitchens.

 The Best Breweries in Austin, Texas

-Austin Beer Garden Brewing Company
+Austin Beer Garden Brewing Co.

-1305 W. Oltorf | (512) 298-2242
+1305 W. Oltorf St, Austin, TX 78704 | (512) 298-2242

 The long beerhaus-style tables fill quickly, particularly on Saturday night when the bands take the stage, but it’s absolutely worth fighting the crowd.

-3001 Industrial Terrace | (512) 821-2494
+3001 Industrial Terrace, Austin, TX 78758 | (512) 821-2494

 Try any of the seasonal releases or whatever fresh hoppy experimentation is available.